prontopablo/DocumentToDatabase/README.md

 *La version française se trouve dans [README_FR.md](https://github.com/prontopablo/DocumentToDatabase/blob/main/README_FR.md)*

 This document provides instructions on setting up, configuring, and using the OCR and GPT-3.5 Turbo scripts.
-These scripts work in tandem to perform Optical Character Recognition (OCR) on files and generate text-based responses using GPT-3.5.
-(See bottom of this document for applications/examples).
+These scripts work in tandem to perform Optical Character Recognition (OCR) on files and generate text-based responses using GPT-3.5. *(See bottom of this document for applications/examples)*

 ### Prerequisites